What is DKIM?

 Tags

-Senders can pick from a number of available tags, but some are required where others are not.
-If you do happen to miss a required tag, you’ll get a verification error from the MBP.
-However, if you don’t use an optional tag in your DKIM header, you won’t fail authentication.
+ESPs provide a number of available tags, but some are required where others are not.
+If a required tag is missed, you’ll get a verification error from the MBP.
+However, if an optional tag is disregarded in your DKIM header, you won’t fail authentication.

 Required tags

 There are quite a few required tags.
-If you don’t include these tags in your DKIM signature, it will return an error.
+DKIM signatures without these tags will result in an error.

-v= is the version of the signature specification.
-This should always be 1.
+- v= is the version of the signature specification.
+This should always be one.

-b= the actual DKIM signature of headers and body of the mail message
+- b= is the actual DKIM signature of headers and body of the mail message.

 Sending a signed DKIM message

-Once the key is created and encrypted, the message can be sent with the protection of DKIM.
+Once the encryption key is created and configured at the email-sending server, the message can be sent with the protection of DKIM.
 If you’ve set everything up appropriately, DKIM authentication should work as intended.
 There isn’t anything you need to do to facilitate its deployment, but your ESP should be able to provide more specific directions.

 After you deploy the message, there are several things happening as the email approaches the receiving server for delivery.